meteor-utilities/react-list-container/README.md

 This package also provides a `CursorCounts` object to keep track of cursor counts (i.e. how many total results exist in the database for a given cursor).

-It exposes two methods, `push` and `get`.
+It exposes two methods, `set` and `get`.
 In both cases, `terms` should be an object whose property can uniquely identify a cursor, such as your subscription terms for example:

 ```js
 terms = {